viromedia/viroreact-oculus/README.md

 </p>

 # Viro React Oculus
-Viro React is a platform for developers to rapidly build augmented reality (AR) and virtual reality (VR) experiences.
-Developers write in React Native, and Viro runs their code natively across all mobile VR (including Google Daydream, Samsung Gear VR, and Google Cardboard for iOS and Android) and AR (iOS ARKit and Android ARCore) platforms.
+Viro React is a platform for developers to rapidly build virtual reality (VR) experiences, specifically for the Oculus Quest.
+Developers write in React Native, and Viro runs their code natively.
 [More info here](http://docs.viromedia.com/).

-This project contains the Viro framework specifically for the Oculus Quest.

 The platform is free to use with no limits on distribution.